SwezyDev/RAT-Vulnerabilities/README.md

 This repository is intended for **educational** use only — specifically reverse‑engineering, vulnerability research, defensive testing, and exploit‑development learning in controlled environments.

 > ⚠️ This repository **does not** promote or support malicious activity.
 Use responsibly and legally.
+> **IMPORTANT — EDUCATIONAL / RESEARCH ONLY**
+>
+> This repository contains analysis, annotated writeups, and *sanitized* proofs-of-concept related to vulnerabilities historically observed in Remote Administration Tools (RATs).
+>
+> **This repository is strictly for legitimate security research, defensive testing, and education.** Do **NOT** use any material here to attack systems, exfiltrate data, or otherwise cause harm.
+Any runnable or potentially harmful code has been intentionally sanitized or converted to non-executable examples.
+>
+> If you are a researcher and need access to a working artifact for verified, lawful research, contact the maintainer with proof of institutional affiliation or a clear research plan.
+Contact: swezy@example.com
+>
+> If you believe content here violates GitHub policies, or if GitHub has restricted access to this repo, please contact the maintainer so we can address the concern immediately.

 ---